adobe/aio-lib-files/README.md

   */

   // list all files
-  await files.list('myfolder/') // with a trailing slash lists a folder, recursively.
-Returns [] if no files are recursively stored under myfolder/. await files.list('myfile') // without a trailing slash list returns [fileProps] or [] if it doesn't exist.
+  await files.list('mydir/') // with a trailing slash lists a directory, recursively.
+Returns [] if no files are recursively stored under mydir/. await files.list('myfile') // without a trailing slash list returns [fileProps] or [] if it doesn't exist.

   await files.list('/')